Chinese paddlefish: Taxonomy and evolutionary history

-The species was first named as a species of Polyodon by Eduard von Martens in 1862.
+The species was first named as a species of Polyodon (the genus of the American paddlefish) by Eduard von Martens in 1862.
 It was placed into a separate, monotypic genus by Albert Günther in 1873.
 The species was also given a different name, Spatularia angustifolium by Johann Jakob Kaup also in 1862, but this is considered a junior synonym of P. gladius.

 Paddlefish (Polyodontidae) are one of two living families of Acipenseriformes alongside sturgeons (Acipenseridae).
 The oldest records of Acipenseriformes date to the Early Jurassic, over 190 million years ago.
 The oldest paddlefish fossil is that of Protopsephurus from the Early Cretaceous of China, dating to around 120 million years ago.
-The oldest representatives of the genus containing the American paddlefish (Polyodon) date to around 65 million years ago, from the beginning of the Paleocene.
+The oldest representatives of the genus containing the American paddlefish, Polyodon date to around 65 million years ago, from the beginning of the Paleocene.
 Various molecular clock estimates have been given for the age of the divergence between the American and Chinese paddlefish, including 68 million years ago 72 million years ago, and 100 million years ago, all dating to the middle to Upper Cretaceous.

 Relationships of recent and fossil paddlefish genera, after Grande et al. (2002).